SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 }
 ```

-Have a look at the Steeltoe [PostgreSql Connector sample](https://github.com/SteeltoeOSS/Samples/tree/main/Connectors/src/PostgreSql) for more details.
+Take a look at the Steeltoe [PostgreSql Connector sample](https://github.com/SteeltoeOSS/Samples/tree/main/Connectors/src/PostgreSql) for more details.

+The Steeltoe team is excited to hear your thoughts and opinions on this latest release.
+Remember you can join us on the Steeltoe Community call or reach out to the team directly on the [Steeltoe Slack](https://steeltoeteam.slack.com//).